Liberalism in Germany: Background

-The early high points of liberalism in Germany were the Hambacher Fest (1832) and the Revolutions of 1848 in the German states.
+The early high points of liberalism in Germany were the Hambach Festival (1832) and the Revolutions of 1848 in the German states.

 In the Frankfurt Parliament National Assembly in the Frankfurt am Main Frankfurt Paulskirche (1848/1849), the bourgeois liberal factions Casino and Württemberger Hof (the latter led by Heinrich von Gagern) were the majority.
 They favored a constitutional monarchy, popular sovereignty, and parliamentary rule.

 Organized liberalism developed in the 1860s, combining the previous liberal and democratic currents.
 Between 1867 and 1933 liberalism was divided into progressive liberal and national liberal factions.
 Since 1945 only one liberal party has been significant in politics at the national level: The Free Democratic Party (Freie Demokratische Partei, FDP).